It continues to evolve and change. This I am grateful for. I own all of it and know that I can change the ending at any time... and so can you.

 Life continues to evolve.
 Change is inevitable.
 Loss is inevitable.
 Joy and challenge are, too.
 How we navigate this "life" thing really does have a direct correlation to our ability to be free.
 We all are walking this road together.
 The details may be different but our human-ness is the same.

 I look forward to seeing you on your mat, at our book club or out in the community.
-My door (and email) is always available.
+My door (and email) are always available.
 If you need a resource or have a question, please don't hesitate to contact me.

 Most of my life I had been uncomfortable.
 I didn’t know this when I was 7, I just thought everyone felt that way.